Professor of Economics

 Philip Leverhulme Prize 2016

-Kalina Manova is Professor of Economics at UCL, where she specializes in international trade and investment, chairs senior recruitment, and was Deputy Department Head in 2020-2023.
+Kalina Manova is Professor of Economics at UCL specializing in international trade and investment.
+She has served on senior recruitment since 2020, and was Deputy Department Head in 2020-2023.
 She received her AB, AM and PhD from Harvard, and was previously Assistant Professor at Stanford, Visiting Assistant Professor at Princeton, and Professor at Oxford.
-She serves on the Board of Directors of the Review of Economic Studies, the Investment Committee of the European Economic Association and previously on its Council and Executive Committee.
-She also serves on the editorial boards of Review of Economic Studies, American Economic Journal: Economic Policy, and previously Journal of International Economics.
-She is a fellow of the Econometrics Society, the Centre for Economic Policy Research, the LSE Centre for Economic Performance, the International Growth Centre, and the CESifo Institute.
-She has been External Consultant at Bank of England and Inter-American Development Bank.
+She is Board Director of the Review of Economic Studies, Investment Committee Member at the European Economic Association, and Editorial Board Member of the American Economic Journal: Economic Policy and previously Review of Economic Studies and Journal of International Economics.
+She is a fellow of the Econometric Society, the Centre for Economic Policy Research, the LSE Centre for Economic Performance, the International Growth Centre, and the CESifo Institute.
+She has been External Consultant at Bank of England, World Bank, and Inter-American Development Bank.